Our School App Stay connected on the go...

 Providers wishing to work with the school should contact the academy’s Careers Leader Ceri Donovan at ceri.donovan@montpschool.org.
 Requests will be considered on the basis of staffing availability to support the activity, impact on learning time, space/rooming availability and potential clashes with other activities.

-For further information regarding our careers policies and procedures, please refer to the Montpelier High School Careers Education, Information, Advice and Guidance (CEIAG) Policy and Providers Access Statement
+For further information regarding our careers policies and procedures, please refer to the Montpelier High School Careers Education, Information, Advice and Guidance and Work-Related Education Policy.

 Our School Careers policy and programme